Code-Institute-Submissions/S-Lowes-Code-Institute-MS2/README.md

 The space to share any resources I have used to help me build this project.

-1. [jService](https://github.com/sottenad/jService) The api I used to get my questions.
+1. [jService](https://github.com/sottenad/jService) The API I used to get my questions.

-1. [String-Similarity](https://github.com/aceakash/string-similarity#readme) The api I used to check user answers against the correct answers.
+1. [String-Similarity](https://github.com/aceakash/string-similarity#readme) The API I used to check user answers against the correct answers.

-1. [Fetch](https://developers.google.com/web/updates/2015/03/introduction-to-fetch) To access the jService api.
+1. [Fetch](https://developers.google.com/web/updates/2015/03/introduction-to-fetch) To access the jService API.

 1. [Button](https://www.w3schools.com/csS/css3_buttons.asp) To get the button press effect.